 Work environment

-Lund University also has a doctoral students’ union and a doctoral student ombudsman who provide advice, support and information during your time as a doctoral student.
-Learn more on staff.lu.se/research-and-education/research-support
+Lund University also has a doctoral student union and a doctoral student 'ombudsman' who provide advice, support and information during your time as a doctoral student.

 Guide to Swedish academia